Monkey Raptor and Port Raptor are blogs made by MonkeyRaptor.

 JCVD was my role model in my taekwondo drills back then.

-But hey, I almost impaled my own crotch when jumping over a fence with those pointy ends, spear-like?
+Speaking of "running vertical jump" — I almost impaled my own crotch when jumping over a fence with those pointy ends, spear-like.
+SPEAR.
+LIKE.
+One foot was caught briefly on the fence, forward momentum was almost gone.
 Hm.

 The fence perhaps said — Oi lad, next time, open gate you must.
 I'll be here most of the times.